 Voice of Customer Overview

-Many people fall into the trap of assuming the customers’ needs based on prior experience.
-To truly understand, you have to ask and clarify continually.
-Your customers’ wants and needs are always changing.
-If you do not know what your customer wants, how can you possibly know if you are delivering what is expected of you?
+Many people fall into the trap of assuming customer needs based on prior experience.
+To truly understand your customers (whose wants and needs are constantly changing), you have to ask and clarify continually.
+If you do not know exactly what your customer desires, how can you possibly know if you are delivering what is expected?

-We want to solicit the voice of client so we can follow the principles of continuous improvement.
-For example, you would want to provide a better post-purchase experience so that your company can increase sales by moving customers into the loyalty loop rather than the less stable active research loop.
+We proactively solicit the Voice of Customer so we can follow the principles of continuous improvement.
+Direct customer input lets us adjust our processes or offerings before small issues turn into big problems.
+For example, you might want to provide a better post-purchase experience so that your company can increase sales by moving customers into the loyalty loop rather than the less stable active research loop.

-How do we find the Voice of Client?
+How do we find the Voice of Customer?
+(Methods for Collecting VoC)

 evolution of voice of client